ajxs/yamaha_dx7_rom_disassembly/README.md

 **A:** Absolutely!
 If you have any suggestions, corrections, or questions, please [get in touch](https://ajxs.me "get in touch")!
 Alteratively, feel free to fork the project, and make a pull request to the master branch.

+**Q: Why not store the source code in dasm's format, instead of using an intermediate step in the build process?**

+**A:** That's a good question.
+The tools I used for disassembling, and formatting the source code were apparently designed to match the format used by the [Motorola Freeware Assembler](http://stealth316.com/misc/motorola_cross_asm_manual.pdf "Motorola Freeware Assembler").
+Every compiler has its particular quirks, however this format seems like a reasonable middle ground between the various 6800/6303 assembly dialects that exist in the wild.
+Dasm's particular format seems more novel, especially considering macros are required to support the 6303's immediate bitwise instructions (`AIM`, `OIM`, `TIM`), and how it handles arbitrarily specifying addressing modes.

 ## Acknowledgements